mrzzy/notes/src/data_science/deep_learning_ai/deep_learning.md

 ### Supervised Learning with Neural Networks
-In Supervised learning, we learn a hypothesis function that takes input x andf ouputs and predicted output y.
+In Supervised learning, we learn a hypothesis function that takes input x andf outputs and predicted output y.
 Examples of supervised learning include:
 - Housing price prediction
 - Online Advertisting Click Prediction